This post was updated on May 7, 2023

 See Here for First Review: Armstrong Clark Stain Review

 Armstrong Clark Wood Stain is an oil-based stain backed by 5 generations of experience in the exterior wood stain industry.
-Armstrong Clark is offered in 3 different versions: Trans parents, Semi-Transparent, and Semi-Solid Colors.
+Armstrong Clark is offered in 3 different versions: Transparent, Semi-Transparent, and Semi-Solid Colors.

 Armstrong has nondrying conditioning oils that separate from the drying side of the formula.
 These oils penetrate deep into the wood fiber where the wood’s natural oils used to be.